Skip to main content

 Requirements

-• ripgrep (rg) recommended for best lexical search performance
+• ripgrep (rg): Highly recommended for high-performance lexical search.

 npm install -g localnest-mcp